Plugin-Warp/Uploader/README.md

 ## Contributing

-If you have suggestions or want to improve UploadWarp, feel free to contribute by submitting issues or pull requests.
+If you have suggestions or want to improve WarpLoad, feel free to contribute by submitting issues or pull requests.

-## License

-This project follows the license of PluginWarp.
-Refer to the repository for details.